TheGuardianWolf/webpack-parcel-glob-loader/README.md

 (Forked from https://github.com/fred104/webpack-import-glob-loader)

 Expands globbing patterns for ES6 `import` statements.
 When importing as module, the resulting object is available as another object in a hierarchical structure.
+Please see the [tests](https://github.com/TheGuardianWolf/webpack-parcel-glob-loader/blob/master/test/test.js) for more examples of how things work.

 During migration for a Parcel build project to the Webpack build system, I encountered an issue with glob patterns not being recognised in Webpack natively.
 I found several loaders that could